dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/random_value.rst

    An ID to drive the random number generator seed.

 Seed
-   A field to seed the random number generator.
+   A field to :term:`Seed` the random number generator.

 Properties